vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/13_avarAd_api_vidyA.md

 is met with for the first time in Baudhāyana’s Dharmasūtra (II.
 1. 41), where we read —

-&gt; *samudrasamyānam...... eṣāmanyatamat kṛtvā chaturtha kālāmitabhojinaḥ &gt; syuḥ ape? bhyapeyuḥ savanānukalpam sthānāsanābhyām viharanta ete &gt; tribhirvarṣaistadapahanti pāpam*.
+> *samudrasamyānam...... eṣāmanyatamat kṛtvā chaturtha kālāmitabhojinaḥ
+> syuḥ ape? bhyapeyuḥ savanānukalpam sthānāsanābhyām viharanta ete
+> tribhirvarṣaistadapahanti pāpam*.

 Translated literally, this means—

-&gt; ‘Sea-voyage (and a few other acts enumerated)..., having done any one &gt; of these acts, people should eat sparsely at the fourth part of the &gt; day, should enter water in the morning, at midday and in the evening;
+> ‘Sea-voyage (and a few other acts enumerated)..., having done any one
+> of these acts, people should eat sparsely at the fourth part of the
+> day, should enter water in the morning, at midday and in the evening;
-&gt; *amusing themselves by sitting and standing*, *they destroy that sin &gt; after three years*.’
+> *amusing themselves by sitting and standing*, *they destroy that sin
+> after three years*.’

 The exact meaning of the expiatory rite here prescribed has never been understood.
 Whenever the question of sea-voyage has come up for